Alamicrodev/CodeWars/README.md

 ![ProfileBadge](https://www.codewars.com/users/Alamicrodev/badges/large)

 This repo is filled with codewars challenges, known on the site as kata.
-Currently ranked top 30% on the site.
-I try to complete a kata everyday and atleast 5 in a week.
+Currently ranked top 14% on the site.
+I try to complete a kata everyday and atleast 5 in a week from either leetcode or codewars.
 The challenge difficulty increases as you go from high kyu to low kyu.

 ## Languages used: